PrestaShop/docs/src/content/1.7/basics/keeping-up-to-date/upgrade.md

 marketplace and your shop administration panel.
 It executes the previously given process automatically, and is available for almost all versions of PrestaShop.

+{{% notice note %}}
+The same note as above, in order to have this module working you must have set in `/app/config/parameters.php` database account with full privileges.
+{{% /notice %}}

 ### Note about version +4.0.0